codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 #### Padding tensors with constant value in the beginning and in the end

-Here I'm adding 3 zeros in the begining of each numpy array and 2 zeros in the end
+Here I'm adding 3 zeros in the beginning of each numpy array and 2 zeros in the end

 ```python
 x = torch.ones(2, 3)